ALEXLEEX/VAANet/l25_compiler/README.md

 python -m l25_compiler.gui
 ```

-The GUI presents a notebook with tabs labeled in Chinese for tokens, AST, IR
+The GUI presents a notebook with tabs labeled in Chinese for tokens, AST, IR,
-and TAC.
+TAC and PCODE.
 Selecting a tab shows the corresponding intermediate output.
 A second
 pane of equal size displays the program's runtime output.
 When a source file is
 loaded its contents appear in a read-only box above the input area.
 If the
 program requires input but none is provided, the GUI warns the user instead of